In 2022, the Mid-Autumn Festival falls on September 10th (Saturday). China's public holiday is from September 10th to 12nd.

 Most tourists by far go to only two sections of wall near Beijing called Badaling and Mutianyu, but Jinshanling and Huanghua Cheng are uncrowded alternatives, and if you wish for perhaps some solitude and rough hiking on unrestored sections of the wall, we recommend Jiankou or Zhuangdaokou.

 Jiankou has crumbling and steep wall climbs, ladders, and is covered with brush.
 Zhuangdaokou has lake views and groups can camp there.
 You may not be able to gain access to all parts of these due to legal restrictions.

 Jinshanling and Huanghua Cheng are mostly restored, but they are tougher to walk on than the most popular sections.
-There are fewer tourist facilities available.
+There are less tourist facilities available.